 Credit rating: A-

-The Big Short is a sharp reminder that markets, even at the top end of town, have an unhealthy reliance on fashions and flawed-but-common wisdoms.
+is a sharp reminder that markets, even at the top end of town, have an unhealthy reliance on fashions and flawed-but-common wisdoms.
 Turning against the crowd is never popular - no loser stands out if everyone's losing - but sometimes there's opportunities in mislabelling.

 The film shows bundles of bonds rated triple AAA being comprised solely of junk, and People's "sexiest man alive" Brad Pitt disguised by an unkempt beard, surgical mask and thick glasses.
 In fact, the prettiest people in the film are a pair of Miami brokers who boast of selling multiple investment properties to strippers who don't understand their mortgages.